Blue-Terra/kyc-program/README.md

 4) [@solana/wallet-adapter](https://www.npmjs.com/package/@solana/wallet-adapter) for Solana React wallet adapter components.
 <br/>
 <br/>
 A high level sketch of this interaction can be found below.
+Using the included React hooks from the packages above is often useful.
 <br/>
 <br/>
 <p align="center">